 We are often asked how on-site engagement drives KPIs like pageviews, time-spent, click-through rates, and user registration.

-So we took a look at the behaviours of millions of users across our network of over 600 media brands to find out.
+So we took a look at the behaviours of millions of users across our network to find out.

 The Impact of Engagement on Pageviews, Time-Spent & User Registration

-In order to measure this impact, we compared the behaviours of several million users in two groups: those who visited pages with our engagement tools, and those who did not.
+We compared the behaviours of those who visited pages with our engagement tools, and those who did not.
 The results were striking: those who visited pages with engagement tools produced a 248% lift in weekly pageviews per user and a 364% lift in time-spent on site per week.

 Here are the results: